 7.4.2.2 Minimum requirement for BS type 1-C and BS type 1-H

 The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel, with a wanted and an interfering signal coupled to BS type 1-C antenna connector or BS type 1-H TAB connector using the parameters in tables 7.4.2.2-1, 7.4.2.2-2 and 7.4.2.2-3 for general blocking and narrowband blocking requirements.
-The reference measurement channel for the wanted signal is identified in subclause 7.2.2 for each BS channel bandwidth and further specified in annex A.
+The reference measurement channel for the wanted signal is identified in subclause 7.2.2 for each BS channel bandwidth and further specified in annex A. The characteristics of the interfering signal is further specified in annex D.

 The in-band blocking requirements apply outside the Base Station RF Bandwidth or Radio Bandwidth.
 The interfering signal offset is defined relative to the Base Station RF Bandwidth edges or Radio Bandwidth edges.